bikramdits/articles-list-react/README.md

 ### Installation and Setup Instructions

-- Switch to feature/articles branch
+- Switch to feature/articles branch.

 Installation of dependencies (project's root directory):